Note to reader

 - (i) i.e. tractor with no trailer or semi-trailer; which excludes tractor-trailers or any other ‘complete’ truck, e.g. cube vans.
 The bobtail highway conveyance must:

-- For the purposes of the definition above a dolly or device used to link trailers is not considered to be a trailer, chassis or semi-trailer)
+- For the purposes of the definition above a dolly or device used to link trailers is not considered to be a trailer, chassis or semi-trailer

-- be without any commercial goods; and
+- be without any commercial goods and

-- not being imported.
+- not being imported

-- (ii) Just the tractor component of a tractor and trailer combination.
+- (ii) Just the tractor component of a tractor and trailer combination

 - (i) i.e. tractor with no trailer or semi-trailer; which excludes tractor-trailers or any other ‘complete’ truck, e.g. cube vans.
 The bobtail highway conveyance must:

-- (g) Mail (Canada Post, U.S. Mail, International) – full load only.
+- (g) Mail (Canada Post, U.S. Mail, International) – full load only

-- (h) Hand carried goods.
+- (h) Hand carried goods

-- (i) CSA carriers with empty conveyances with a CDRP/FAST approved driver and passengers if applicable.
+- (i) CSA carriers with empty conveyances with a CDRP/FAST approved driver and passengers if applicable

-Exemptions From Cargo Data – Only Conveyance Data Required
+Exemptions from Cargo Data – Only Conveyance Data Required

-107. The following are the exemptions from cargo data where only conveyance data is required:
+102. The following are the exemptions from cargo data where only conveyance data is required:

-Note: Low value shipments not imported under the CLVS Program require cargo, conveyance, advance data.
+Note: Low value shipments not imported under the CLVS Program require advance cargo and conveyance data

 - (b) Instruments of International Trade (IIT) - Instruments of International trade are empty shipper or importer owned containers and also those registered under Ottawa file or with container bank numbers, which are used to transport commercial goods to and from Canada.
-For example: shipping tanks, pallets, baskets, bins, boxes, cartons, crates, gaylords, load lock/spacers, racks, trays, totes or similar goods used to ship goods internationally.
+For example: shipping tanks, pallets, baskets, bins, boxes, cartons, crates, gaylords, load lock/spacers, racks, trays, totes or similar goods used to ship goods internationally

 - (c) Domestic in-transit movements (an electronic in-transit process is under development).
 See paragraphs 60 to 67 of this memorandum

-- (d) Mail (Canada Post, US Mail, International) – as part of a mixed load.
+- (d) Mail (Canada Post, US Mail, International) – as part of a mixed load

-- (e) Flying trucks, i.e. air cargo that arrives in Canada on a highway conveyance (interim process only; eManifest end-state will require cargo and conveyance data for flying trucks).
+- (e) Flying trucks, i.e. air cargo that arrives in Canada on a highway conveyance (interim process only; eManifest end-state will require cargo and conveyance data for flying trucks)

-- (f) Emergency repairs – includes conveyances that have been repaired outside Canada as a result of an unforeseen contingency that occurred outside Canada; and the repairs were necessary to ensure the safe return to Canada of the conveyance.
+- (f) Emergency repairs – includes conveyances that have been repaired outside Canada as a result of an unforeseen contingency that occurred outside Canada; and the repairs were necessary to ensure the safe return to Canada of the conveyance

-- (g) Dunnage – packaging material such as boards, blocks, planks, metal or plastic bracing, used in supporting and securing packages for shipping and handling.
+- (g) Dunnage – packaging material such as boards, blocks, planks, metal or plastic bracing, used in supporting and securing packages for shipping and handling

 Unique Shipment Processes